- If you're dealing with a lot of files on a daily basis, OneDrive is a great storage option that does not require a local back-up.

 OneDrive is Microsoft’s cloud storage service that’s integrated with Windows.
-Thus, there’s already a OneDrive folder in File Explorer; and the cloud storage is enabled by default for some users.
-Consequently, a Set up OneDrive dialog window might keep popping up for some Windows users even if they don’t require the cloud storage.
-This is how you can ensure the Set up OneDrive dialog window does not open.
+Thus, there’s already a OneDrive folder in the File Explorer and the cloud storage is enabled by default for some users.

 - First, you should right-click the taskbar and select Task Manager to open the window in the snapshot below.